Top One Syllable Boy Names: Short but strong

-There are times when your name search is narrowed down to one-syllable options.
-It might be because you need to balance a multi-syllabic surname or need a short connective between an elongated first and last.
-Or maybe you simply like the directness and strength of that single sound.
+One syllable boy names can be the perfect — or maybe the only — option if you need to balance a multi-syllabic surname or need a short connective middle name between an elongated first and last.
+Or maybe you simply like the directness and strength of that single-syllable name.
 And you also want a name that’s familiar enough to be in the Top 500.

 But for boys, there’s a far larger and wider group—close to 70—ranging from classics James and John to the more modern Jase, Jace and Jayce.
 Here are our picks for the 14 best single-syllable boys’ names in the Top 400, which could be just what you’re looking for.

 Ace–#290—A name that’s made a rapid move from the sassy sidelines into the mainstream, Ace has a vibrant vibe and nothing but positive connotations.
 Chosen by several musicians and singers for their sons, including Jessica Simpson.

 Beau—#156–Meaning handsome in French, Beau has an appealing Southern insouciance, a la the rarely used full name Beauregard.
 On the SSA list steadily since 1969, it’s been chosen by Art Garfunkel, Jamie–Lynn Sigler, Tori Spelling and others for their boys.
 Beau is a Top 100 name in Australia and New Zealand.

 Cole–#115—More and more parents are warming to this cool name, which holds a lot of richness and strength within its single syllable.
 Composer Cole Porter is a notable namesake, and there have been Cole-named characters on Charmed, Scrubs, and in the movie The Sixth Sense.